Maximeswd/citation-hallucination/README.md

 # FACTUM: A Mechanistic Framework for Citation Hallucination Detection

 This repository contains the official code and data for the FACTUM framework used for citation hallucination detection.
-This framework consists of four mechanistic scores designed to use a model's internal states to reliably detect citation hallucinations in Retrieval-Augmented Generation (RAG) models.
+This framework consists of four mechanistic scores designed to use a model's internal states to reliably detect citation hallucinations in long-form Retrieval-Augmented Generation (RAG) models.

 ## Repository Structure